MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/configure-server-instance.md

 The following table describes fields on the **Azure Key Vault Client Identity** tab in the [!INCLUDE[admintool](../developer/includes/admintool.md)].

 These settings are used when you want to use Azure Key Vault to store extension secrets and data encryption keys.
-For more information, see [App Key Vaults](azure-key-vault.md) and [Data Encryption](../developer/devenv-encrypting-data.md).
+For more information, see [Extension Key Vaults](extension-key-vault.md) and [Data Encryption](../developer/devenv-encrypting-data.md).

 |  Setting  |Key Name|  Description  |
 |-----------|--------|---------------|